Canadian Reduced Gravity Experiment Design Challenge

 How to apply to CAN-RGX 8 (2024-2025)

-From today to September, submit an Expression of Interest form to receive early feedback on project ideas, proposal quality, or team-building!
+While not required, you are welcome to submit an Expression of Interest form to receive early feedback on project ideas, proposal quality, or team-building!
 For questions about the application process, eligibility, please email CANRGX@SEDS.CA

-Download both the Application Form and Application Guide.
+Download both the Application Form and Application Guide (updated Sep 19, 2024).

 Complete the Application Form following the itemized submission instructions.
 Consult the Application Guide for key details about Proposal requirements, timeline, microgravity environment, and experiment constraints